aregsar/aregcode/about.md

 Currently I am working on command line tooling to improve the developer experience of infrastructure provisioning and application deployment on the Digital Ocean platform.

-I am also working on __Docker__ based tooling to improve the  development experience for web developers.
+I am also working on __Docker__ based tooling and code scaffolding tools to improve the development experience for web developers.

 ## My Career Chronology